Wednesday, 8 September 2010

 Botulism for breakfast, wooing the Welsh, a fine morning to compensate ....

-My alarm woke me and I got up quickly, getting dressed and reaching for my jumper.
+My alarm woke me and I got up quickly, reaching for my jumper.
 As I picked it up, a family of earwigs fell out of its folds and scampered in a lively manner across the carpet.
-I don’t mind earwigs, but it did make me wonder what else may have paid me a visit during the night.
-My feet were a little battered, following yesterday’s exertions, so I spent a few minutes applying plasters and they were fine afterwards.
+I don't mind earwigs particularly, but it did make me wonder what else might have paid me a visit during the night.
+My feet were a little battered from the previous day, so I spent a few minutes applying plasters and they were fine afterwards.

-I made my way to Bod and Jo’s room.
-It was as hideous as mine, with a fossilised air-freshener standing like a twisted rock on top of the wardrobe, a century old cup-a-soup in a cupboard and broken bed-boards.
-Bod delighted in showing me an old bed mattress, propped against a wall in the corridor outside.
-It had an ochre and dark brown stain running down its length and looked as if a decomposing corpse had been left lying on it for a few weeks.
-A tin of paint was propping a fire door open – the only function it had served in this place, as there certainly hadn’t been any decorating done for a couple of decades.
-Bod and Jo told me that they had slept poorly at first, as the television in the bar downstairs was placed directly below their room and had bellowed at them for a good while.
+I made my way to Bod and Jo's room.
+It was as hideous as mine — a fossilised air freshener standing like a twisted rock on top of the wardrobe, a century-old Cup-a-Soup in a cupboard and broken bed-boards.
+Bod delighted in showing me an old mattress propped against the wall in the corridor outside.
+It had an ochre and dark brown stain running down its length and looked as if a decomposing corpse had been left on it for several weeks.
+A tin of paint was propping a fire door open — the only function it had served in this establishment, since there had clearly been no decorating done for a couple of decades.
+Bod and Jo told me they had slept poorly at first, as the television in the bar directly below their room had bellowed at them for a considerable while.

 We went downstairs for our cooked breakfast.
-I usually looked forward to my morning meal, but the environment we were in lent a certain health risk to the whole thing.
-My misgivings deepened when our food was served by a heavily limping woman with lank, greasy hair which hadn’t been tied back or put under a hat whilst she was cooking.
-I couldn’t get the sight of her out of my mind and we were about halfway through the meal when I voiced a particular concern.
+I usually look forward to my morning meal, but the environment we were in lent a certain health risk to the whole enterprise.
+My misgivings deepened when our food was served by a heavily limping woman with lank, greasy hair that hadn't been tied back or put under a hat while she was cooking.
+I couldn't get the image out of my mind and we were about halfway through the meal when I voiced a particular concern.

 "I wonder what her hand hygiene is like."

-Bod imitated somebody scratching their crotch, also giving voice to an authentic rasping sound.
-I felt a little ill suddenly and couldn’t finish my runny eggs.
-We all seemed to be re-arranging the food on our plates, rather than actually eating it.
+Bod imitated somebody scratching their crotch, giving voice simultaneously to an authentic rasping sound.
+I felt a little ill and couldn't finish my runny eggs.
+We all seemed to be rearranging food on our plates rather than actually eating it.

-I think we were thankful to get out of the place for a while and we took ourselves into Chirk, still looking pleasant in the morning sunshine.
-We hadn’t even bothered to ask the Stanton if they did packed lunches.
-I didn’t know about the others, but I liked my food edible and with only a small chance of giving me lower-bowel cramps.
-We bought packed lunches in a shop and I was served by a very nice and chatty woman.
+I think we were relieved to get out of the place for a while.
+We took ourselves into Chirk, still looking pleasant in the morning sunshine.
+We hadn't even considered asking the Stanton whether they did packed lunches.
+I liked my food edible and carrying only a small risk of lower-bowel cramps.
+We bought packed lunches from a shop in town, where I was served by a very nice and chatty woman — a transaction that felt almost aggressively pleasant by recent standards.

-We waited outside the Stanton for our lift.
-I, for one, did not want to go back inside the place if it wasn’t imperative to do so.
-When our taxi arrived, it was all I could do not to erupt in a great cheer and give the driver a grateful kiss.
-Jo took my room key to give to the Inn’s manager, but there was nobody about.
-The place was empty and locked up, so Jo just threw the key onto the bed and we left the hideous place behind with not a second glance.
-I wouldn’t recommend that you stay at this place.
-In fact, I’d be disgusted with you if you did unless you are a committed stain enthusiast, or looking for field work as part of your study on spores.
+We waited outside the Stanton for our taxi.
+I had no desire to re-enter the building unless compelled to do so.
+When the car arrived, it was all I could do not to erupt in a cheer and kiss the driver.
+Jo took my room key to hand to the manager, but the place was empty and locked up.
+Jo threw the key onto the bed and we left without a second glance.
+I would not recommend that you stay at this establishment.
+In fact, I'd be genuinely disappointed in you if you did — unless you are a committed stain enthusiast, or conducting field work on spores.

-“We’re not the first to pass here today,” observed Jo.
+"We're not the first to pass here today," Jo observed.

-There were tracks on the sward and I thought of the Four Walkers.
-Jo moved off across the pasture and left his own footprints, dragging slightly amongst the early condensation on the grass.
-His prints were a darker, richer green amongst the opaque sheen of the misty dew.
-Bod caught up and they both went ahead while I stopped to film.
-Once I’d joined them, the three of us stopped and admired this fresh view.
+Tracks were visible in the sward.
+I thought of the Four Walkers.
+Jo moved off across the pasture, leaving his own prints dragging slightly in the early condensation — a darker, richer green against the opaque sheen of the dewy grass.
+Bod caught up and they went ahead while I stopped to film.
+When I joined them, the three of us paused and took in the view.
 We were at the crown of the valley, flanked by Mars Wood on our right and Warren Wood on our left.
-The morning was fast turning into a lovely one.
-It was sunny and the wide sweep of the Cheshire Plains fell away ahead of us.
-Chirk was still marked by an almost cheerful puff of white steam or smoke from a factory slightly to our right.
-Further right, the top end of the Shropshire Hills peeked carefully around the bulge of Mars Wood.
-On the horizon line of the plains rested a low, flat palette of grey.
-It was quite vastly spread.
+The morning was fast becoming a lovely one.
+Sunny and warm, with the wide sweep of the Cheshire Plain falling away before us.
+Chirk was still marked by a cheerful puff of white steam from a factory to our right.
+The top end of the Shropshire Hills peeked around the bulk of Mars Wood.
+On the horizon, a low, flat palette of grey was spread quite vastly.

-“Is that industrial, or is it actual cloud?” asked Jo.
+"Is that industrial, or is it actual cloud?"
+Jo asked.

 "Cloud," said Bod.
 He thought for a moment.
 "If that's industrial, we've got problems."